demitri/cornish/docs/examples_plotting.rst

 Plotting Examples
 =================

 The underlying `starlink-pyast <http://starlink.github.io/starlink-pyast/pyast.html>`_ library has a rich functionality for handling plotting on multiple world coordinate systems.
-The interface is very extensible and provides hooks for custom plot interfaces.
+The interface is extensible and provides hooks for custom plot interfaces.

-Plotting support is not complete, but more than sufficient for checks like verifying regions.
+Plotting support in Cornish is not complete, but more than sufficient for checks like verifying regions.

 Matplotlib Interface
 --------------------